Subscribe to updates

 Open Forum

-A resident raised concerns about foxes opening food waste boxes, and Councillor Martin agreed to follow up, suggesting the Fox Project charity for advice on deterring foxes.
-The issue of dockless bikes blocking pavements was also discussed, with Councillor Martin confirming he had raised this with the relevant Cabinet member.
-A resident reported incorrect yellow lines being painted in a conservation area and a road sign in Cedars Avenue being replaced with one indicating SW19, which Councillor Manly stated she had raised with officers.
-News on the former Nat West playing fields site was requested.
-Regarding the redevelopment of the Gasworks, Councillor Whelton confirmed that the planning application had been approved in the summer.
-Erratic postal deliveries were also mentioned.
-Concerns about fly-tipping were raised, and Councillor Martin advised reporting fly-tips and highlighting problem areas to ward councillors.
+During the open forum, a resident raised concerns about foxes opening food waste boxes, and Councillor Martin agreed to follow up, suggesting the charity The Fox Project for advice on deterring foxes.
+Another resident asked about resolving the issue of dockless bikes, with Councillor Martin confirming he had raised this with the relevant Cabinet member.
+Concerns were also raised about incorrect yellow lines being painted in a conservation area and a misplaced road sign in Cedars Avenue, which Councillor Manly stated she had reported to officers.
+There was an inquiry about the former Nat West playing fields site, and Councillor Whelton confirmed that the planning application for the redevelopment of the Gasworks had been approved in the summer.
+A resident reported erratic postal deliveries, and another asked about fly-tipping, with Councillor Martin advising that problem spots can be reported to ward councillors.

 Attendees